kruize/autotune/design/KruizePromQL.md

 - `addRecommendationToDB`: Method for adding a recommendation to the database.
 - `addResultsToDB`: Method for adding experiment results to the database.
-- `loadAllRecommendations`: Method for loading all recommendations from the database.
-- `loadAllExperiments`: Method for loading all experiments from the database.
 - `addExperimentToDB`: Method for adding an experiment to the database.
 - `loadResultsByExperimentName`: Method for loading experiment results by experiment name.
 - `loadExperimentByName`: Method for loading an experiment by name.
-- `loadAllResults`: Method for loading all experiment results from the database.
 - `loadRecommendationsByExperimentName`: Method for loading recommendations by experiment name.

 ## Time taken for KruizeDB metrics